kosmobiker/dbt_bigquery/README.md

 ## Future Improvemnets

-1. Job orchestration using Prefect (or Airflow)
+1. Job orchestration using Airflow
 2. Advanced deployment  with CI/CD (see the course on dbt Labs)
 3. Advanced testing with Jinja and macros (see the course on dbt Labs)